 Do not use the bowl as a scooping utensil91%

-Wash pet food dish with soap and hot water after each use50% washed with hot/water or dishwasher
+Wash the pet food dish with soap and hot water after each use50% washed with hot/water or dishwasher

 ————————————